Sina Khani

+Sina Khani at the premiere of Creeps 5, held at The Unsafe House.

 Sina Khani (born 1982) is a German‑Iranian multidisciplinary artist, musician, comedian, and filmmaker, active in Amsterdam, Berlin, and Bochum.
 He is the creator and lead performer of the satirical web series Creeps From The Middle East, known for blending absurdist humor, mockumentary elements, and social critique.

 Career

 Early work and The Sina Khani Show

-Khani’s early work included painting, music, and parody.
-His show The Sina Khani Show, produced via Mediamatic, mimics the late‑night talk show format with a subversive twist: “Sina Khani is the new David Letterman.
+Sina Khani graduated from the Rietveld Academie Amsterdam in 2008.
+His graduation project The Sina Khani Show, produced via Mediamatic, mimics the late‑night talk show format with a subversive twist: “Sina Khani is the new David Letterman.
 Without the budget, without the connections and without the humor.”

-His early career included work as a musician, painter, and talk show host before moving into performance and film.
-Projects include the student short Inhalal versus Exhalal, which was screened at the Netherlands Film Festival.
+Among his early works is the student short film Inhalal Versus Exhalal, which was screened at the Netherlands Film Festival.

 Music

 Khani has released several offbeat singles at Blowpipe Records.
 In a 2015 interview, he described transitioning from comedic performance to music and listed “Shrek” among his early releases.
+He directed the music video for the song "The Sky-Fun Reels And Angelica Kneels" by Dutch singer-songwriter Harry Merry (2014).

 In 2016 performed a hymn for the German football club VfL Bochum, expressing his admiration for the team.

+Writing

+Khani is the author of The Artist-Mullah-Construction-Essay, published by Veenman Publishers, a work exploring aspects of diasporic identity and cultural archetypes.

+In February 2026, Khani founded The Unsafe Journal, a literature magazine that describes itself as a “safe space for unsafe ideas.”
+The publication has featured works from contributors including the Russian protest art collective Pussy Riot, Arash Sedighi, Paul Rhoads, Veli Silver and Willehad Eilers.

-Creeps From The Middle East
+Creeps from the Middle East

-Khani is a principal creator of Creeps From The Middle East, a black-and-white, semi-scripted comedy series.
+Khani is the principal creator of Creeps from the Middle East, a black-and-white, semi-scripted comedy series.
 The series blends satire, performance, and confrontation.

-The series has generated controversy.
-In 2024, FeltenINK reported that Hans Teeuwen was considering legal action over a scene in Looking for Hans, a film by Creeps, following provocative interactions involving Khani.

-The series has featured a range of contributors from music, theatre, and comedy, including Mohsen Namjoo, Gover Meit (also known as Stefano Keizers or Donny Ronny), Adelheid Roosen, Michiel Lieuwma and Tarik Sadouma.
+The series has featured a range of contributors from music, theatre, and comedy, including Mohsen Namjoo, Gover Meit (also known as Stefano Keizers or Donny Ronny), Adelheid Roosen, Aerea Negrot, San Proper, Michiel Lieuwma and Tarik Sadouma.